What Is Pity Sex?

 Do you find yourself avoiding your partner after the sexual act?
 Do you simply walk out of the room or just go to sleep after having sex?
 If your answer to these two questions is yes, then it means you are having mercy sex and it makes you feel awkward around your partner.

-9. You utilise sex to brighten your partner’s mood
+9. You use sex to brighten your partner’s mood

-If you find your partner sulking about the sex life you both have, then you will probably utilise sex as a tool to brighten up his/her mood.
-The sexual act will be done without your genuine interest, but with the sole purpose of making your satisfying your partner.
+If you find your partner sulking about the sex life you both have, then you will probably use sex as a tool to brighten up their mood.
+The sexual act will be done without your genuine interest, but with the sole purpose of satisfying your partner.

 10. The overall status of your relationship seems shaky